audreymms7/Santander-Product-Recommendation/Santander-Final-Report.md

 ![image income by gender](gender_income2.png)

-Looking at product ownership breakdown across gender, male clients appears to have a more diverse portfolio.
+Looking at product ownership breakdown across gender, male clients appears to have a slightly more diverse portfolio.
 60% of female clients have a current account, 10 % more than male clients.
-It's interesting to see that more male clients have `ind_tjcr_fin_ult1` (credit card) account than female.
+It's interesting to see that more male clients have `ind_tjcr_fin_ult1` (Credit card) account than female.
 Overall, product breakdown looks similar across gender.

 ![image prod by gender](prod_gender.png)